 Federal financial assistance

 Funding programs may be considering adjusting their prioritization for subsidized loans and grants for capital projects in the wake of COVID-19.
-The Council of Infrastructure Financing Authorities identified measures that could accelerate the disbursement of SRF funding to aid water and wastewater utilities in the aftermath of COVID-19.
+The Council of Infrastructure Financing Authorities identified measures that could accelerate the disbursement of SRF funding to aid water and wastewater utilities in the aftermath of negative financial implications of COVID-19.
 Funding programs in your State will announce if/when changes are being implemented.

 Late on March 25, the U.S. Senate passed a $2 trillion stimulus bill.
 The bill, which will be taken up by the House, contains a $150 billion Coronavirus Relief Fund for state, local governments and Tribal governments.
 These funds are to be distributed proportional to population, and are to be used only to cover necessary expenditures incurred between March 1 and December 30 by the governments due to public health emergencies associated with COVID-19 that were not accounted for in the governments’ budgets (pages 603-604).
 These funds would be distributed to states, tribes, and to local governments that are municipalities of various forms, counties, and special units of governments that serve more than 500,000 in population.
 As currently written, it presumably would exclude utilities that are non-governmental, or are special units of government (e.g. Authorities) that do not serve 500,000 people.